Weston-Boldt/proto-platformer/docs/core-mechanix.md

 Player has a punch button, when pressed the player can attempt to land an attack so hard that the screen shakes!

-if a player punches an enemy the player then can 'Aim' that enemy and it will launch towards another enemy hopefully causing a chain reaction
+player punches an enemy and causes them too launch away in whatever direction they punched em in

 if a player punches a wall, depending on what directional keys are pressed, the player will launch himself in 1 of 8 directions, this could be used to set up a punch for an enemy

+wondering about a ricochet system now,